Gesee-y/Cruise/README.md

 So, why bother using Cruise ?
 What does it offer the plethora of game engines out there doesn't offer ?
 It's simple and can be covered in multiple point.

-~~A **Shader VM** entirely built in Nim.
+* ~~A **Shader VM** entirely built in Nim.
 This is a shader program that interprets other shader program.
 Through Nim metaprogramming capabilities, Cruise builds his own IR that convert your program to your shader language and to a custom bytecode.
-That bytecode can then be loaded in the interpreter shader to execute your original shader **without recompilation**. **No more compilation stutter**, **No more ubershaders**, **No more loading screens for shaders**.~~
+That bytecode can then be loaded in the interpreter shader to execute your original shader **without recompilation**, giving you time to load the original, specific and optimized shader asynchronously without object magically popping from nowhere. **No more compilation stutter**, **No more ubershaders**, **No more loading screens for shaders**.
+The interpreter is written in Nim, you shader written in Nim, the bytecode from Nim.
+One language and target any shader language.~~ [Ongoing]

-A flexible, extensible, performant, and simple core architecture.
+* A flexible, extensible, performant, and simple core architecture.
 All that through a **Dual DAG** (Direct Acyclic Graph) architecture.
 First, Dual DAG architecture is a model where game systems are modeled as vertices and bounded by 2 set of contraints:
   - Dependecies between systems which forms the **Dependency DAG**